akshkshay/hobbyprojectSalaryEstimator/README.md

-# Data Science Salary Estimator: Project Overview
+# Salary Estimator: Project Overview
 * Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.